 The applicant can take the examination a maximum of three times in a 12-month period.
-The acceptable score for an applicant is a total of $\underline{22}$.
+The acceptable score for a vocational nursing applicant is a total of 22.
+The Nurse Assistant Training Program (CNA) & Home Health Program require a score of 14.
 These applicants are eligible for an interview with a nursing administrator.

-Applicants that do not meet the above score do not qualify to enter the certificate or diploma programs.
+Applicants that do not meet the above scores for their program do not qualify to enter the certificate or diploma programs.

-Credit for Previous Training
+Credit for Previous Training (Vocational Nursing only)